pteichman/gopheracademy-web/content/advent-2014/backoff.md

 I did this at first too, and I found the approach to be limiting:

-It turns control of my function over to the backoff package, making it more difficult to reason about program flow since you don't know for sure when it might be called.
+It turns control of your function over to the backoff package, making it more difficult to reason about program flow since you don't know for sure when it might be called.

 It doesn't allow you to restart a backoff process mid-try if you get a signal that you can retry from zero.
 This can be added by passing in a